 Interestingly, the "sticker prices" at the four schools - shown in the Total Costs column - are pretty similar, but the bottomline amounts for Moms and Dads in the Remaining Balance column are very different indeed.
-There's about $60,000 in net separation between the two wealthy families and the two lower income families, which is the result of more than $60,000 in Total Grants - net cash assistance with no loans - awarded each year to the two future presidents from lower income families.
+There's over $65,000 in net separation between the two wealthy families and the two lower income families, which is the result of more than $65,000 in Total Grants - net cash assistance with no loans - awarded each year to the two future presidents from lower income families.
 Georgetown and Columbia provide grants like these to all of their lower income students with the goal of making their educations affordable, and those schools are not unusual at all.
-In fact, among the 124 schools I analyzed this year, Columbia ranked 19th and Georgetown was 51st, proving that you don't have to be absolutely perfect to be really, really good.
+In fact, among the 124 schools I analyzed this year, Columbia ranked 24th and Georgetown was 40th, proving that you don't have to be absolutely perfect to be really, really good.
 And here's that whole list:

 IV.
 THE TAKEAWAY So, what's the takeaway?
 What can we learn from this that's worth telling others?
 What can we say to help the best dreams of kids from lower and middle income American families come true - today's kids who are just like Bill Clinton and Barack Obama were back then?
 We can understand that the system of American college generosity is as alive today as it was when it began in 1638, and we can tell them - right out loud - that its fruits are within their reach right now.